 And finally, because we include clinical practice in our training.

 A: You have mentioned painless pressure.
-Does this mean that Puro shiatsu is a
+Does this mean that Heisei Shiatsu is a

 very gentle form of shiatsu?